lightmnd/microservices-project-23/README.md

 ## 1. Introduction

 This project is a simple Social application allows users to register, login, create posts, and add comments to posts.
-It utilizes various technologies including React, Node.js, Express, and MongoDB to provide a robust social networking platform.
+It utilizes various technologies including React, Node.js, Express, and MongoDB to provide a robust social posts platform.

 ## 2. Architecture Overview